matthiasjo/spiced-socialnetwork/README.md

 The goal of this project was to study React, Socket.io and Redux while creating a social network with features like friend request, bio editor, picture upload, chat, online users, search etc.
+This social network has just a learning and demo purpose.
+I chose the topic of foodsharing randomly as as work in progress topic.

 ### Install dependencies
 ```